rmulhol/rmulhol.github.io/_posts/2015-02-25-revealing-prototype-pattern.markdown

 })();
 {% endhighlight %}

-Using the revealing prototype pattern, our constructor creates objects efficiently and private information is hidden.
+Using the revealing prototype pattern, our constructor creates objects efficiently and hides private information.
 New `AiPlayer` objects only store their own `moveSignature` and a reference to the prototype, and the prototype only exposes a `makeMove()` function.

 [intro_oojs]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript
 [rmp]: http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript